 For $\beta = -1.8$,

 For $\beta = -1.9$,

-For $\beta = -2$,
+For $\beta = -2.0$,

 Hence the models discussed are not ruled out both in the absence and presence of squeezing effect.
-If detected, the observed features will reveal whether or not the primordial gravitational waves are in the squeezed vacuum state.
+If detected, the observed features would hopefully reveal whether or not the primordial gravitational waves are in the squeezed vacuum state.